matteomenapace/hacking-games-with-verbs/presentation.md

 ![Games describing systems of production](images/presentation/mcvideogame-corrupt-nutritionist.png)

-On the other hand there’s [McVideoGame](http://www.mcvideogame.com/index-eng.html), which simulates how the fast food giant operates:
+On the other hand there's [McVideoGame](http://www.mcvideogame.com/index-eng.html), which simulates how the fast food giant operates:

 * Your goal is to make money and avoid bankruptcy.
 * During the game you choose whether or not to feed the cows genetically altered grain, or plough over rainforests, or feed the cows to other cows.